 If you and your vet suspect your dog is suffering from a food allergy, choosing the right diet is essential.
 Real Dog Food has developed a specially formulated grain-free recipe to ensure your pet gets the best food without the allergens.
 The formulation is based around low-allergen fish and potatoes to help return your best four-legged friend to optimal health.

-The bags come in a range of sizes and we offer a 100% money back guarantee if you or your furry frind are not completely satisfied.
-Check out our 1kg trial bag offer now.
+The bags come in a range of sizes and we offer a 100% money back guarantee if you or your furry friend are not completely satisfied.